Travel Internationally with Technology

 Taking a loaner device drastically reduces the likelihood that theft or compromise will expose historical or archived data, which isn't needed while you travel.
 It also means that upon your return, after backing up relevant data from your travels, the device can be wiped clean (erased), helping mitigate the risks of importing threats back into your home environment.

 Check with your local IT service provider or The Cornell Store for more information on loaner devices.

 We strongly recommend all mobile devices be encrypted.
 This includes any device you are taking with you (computers, tablets, mobile phones, etc.).
 You should check to see if the country you're traveling to has any encryption import restrictions.

 Some countries, such as China, Israel, and Russia, have restrictions on the import and use of encryption tools and do not allow cryptography tools to be imported or used within their borders without a license, or in some extreme cases, at all.

-Under these restrictions, any country can potentially confiscate systems entering or leaving their borders.
+Under these restrictions, any country can potentially confiscate systems entering or leaving its borders.
 For that reason, we strongly recommend loaner devices.
 If travel to one of these countries is a frequent or routine occurrence and/or loaner equipment isn't a viable option, the IT Security Office can work with your IT support provider on alternative solutions.

 For more information on encryption restrictions, consult Wikipedia: Restrictions_on_the_Import_of_Cryptography.

 When you use a loaner device, encryption is less necessary.
 If you aren't carrying around all your usual access and information, then there's much less chance of something being compromised.
 This is especially handy when traveling in countries that don't allow encryption.

 Do not store passwords or other credentials on the device.